MarcoAnteghini/Is-PTS1/README.md

 # Is-PTS1
 A tool for detecting the PTS1 signal in a fasta sequence and validate the putative peroxisomal location

+The pts_search.py algorithm simply checks if a putative PTS1 signal is present in the C-terminal.

 To use the PTS_validate.py script, you first need to download and install:

 #### 1) seqvec